jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 instead of splitting it into training and testing data.
 Overfitting causing the model to merely memorize classification and not 'learn' to generalize and apply this information to new datasets.

-The final model used Stratified ShuffleSplit cross validation iterator to randomly create multiple train test sets of data.
+The final model used Stratified Shuffle Split cross validation iterator to randomly create multiple train test sets of data.
 This was an ideal approach given the small dataset and even smaller number of POIs within the dataset.

 ### Model Results